 1. Facility Management

-Facility Management (FM) is
+Facility Management (FM) is the integration of processes within an organization (like school, hotel, hospital, department complexes and so on) to maintain and develop the agreed services which support and improve the effectiveness of its primary activities.

 FM represents a wider range of activities than just business services and these are referred to as non-core functions.
 They vary from one business sector to another.
 In a 2009 Global Job Task Analysis the International Facility Management Association (IFMA) identified the core competencies of facility management as: